barktler/Barktler/documents/life-cycle.md

 ## Next

-See [Cancel Request](./cancel-request.md) for the instruction of request cancelling as the first usage example of life cycle knowledge.
+See [Cancel Request](./cancel-request.md) for the instruction of request canceling as the first usage example of life cycle knowledge.